Leonberger

 History of this breed

-During the 19th century in Leonberg near Stuttgart, a town councillor named Heinrich Essig crossed a male St. Bernard, Barry of the name, with a female Landseer.
-The latter was afterwards crossed again with a Pyrenean Mountain.
+During the 19th century in Leonberg near Stuttgart, a town councilor named Heinrich Essig crossed a male St. Bernard, Barry of the name, with a female Landseer.
+The latter was afterward crossed again with a Pyrenean Mountain.

-The result was a very large, mostly white long haired dog.
-The lion being the heraldic emblem of the city, Mr. Essig tried to create a dog with a leonine appearance through these multiple crossbreeds.
+The result was a very large, mostly white, long-haired dog.
+The lion is the heraldic emblem of the city, and Mr. Essig tried to create a dog with a leonine appearance through these multiple crossbreeds.

-The other hypothesis is that the Leonberger descended from the Tibetan Mastiff, and that he evolved naturally.
-Although it is possible that Heinrich Essig was not the true creator, he was nevertheless a real merchant, and made the Leonberger known all over the world.
+The other hypothesis is that the Leonberger descended from the Tibetan Mastiff and evolved naturally.
+Although it is possible that Heinrich Essig was not the true creator, he was nevertheless a real merchant and made the Leonberger known all over the world.

 He even went so far as to offer a specimen to several greats of this world, such as Napoleon III.

-It was around 1846 that the first specimens truly worthy of bearing the name "Leonberger" appeared and in 1863, a special class was created for the breed.
-During this period, several dogs even won prizes at the Hamburg dog show.
+The first specimens truly worthy of bearing the name "Leonberger" appeared around 1846, and in 1863, a special class was created for the breed.
+Several dogs even won prizes at the Hamburg Dog Show during this period.

 These early exhibits combined many qualities of the breeds used in crossbreeding.
-Given their symbolic character, many dogs were later exported all over the world.
+Given their symbolic character, many dogs were later exported worldwide.

 In 1895, a first standard was established by Albert Kull.
 The two great wars were terrible for the breed, and the number of subjects rapidly decreased.
 From 1922 onwards, two craftsmen, Josenhans and Stadelmann, encouraged the breed to make a strong comeback.

-It was then that the first Book of Origins was created by Stadelmann.
-The Leonberger was recognized by the FCI (Fédération Cynologique Internationale) in 1949 but it is only in 1958 that numbers became as high as they were before the two wars.
+Stadelmann created the first Book of Origins then.
+The Leonberger was recognized by the FCI (Fédération Cynologique Internationale) in 1949, but it was only in 1958 that numbers became as high as they were before the two wars.

-Fortunately today, the Leonberger has regained momentum and become a wonderful family companion with recognized qualities.
+Fortunately, today, Leonberger has regained momentum and has become a wonderful family companion with recognized qualities.

 Leave a Reply